Remember camping trip dinners of canned beans, sandy vegetables and ash-covered toast? Or maybe a warped Trangia set, burnt rice and a watery curry?

-The executive chef of Longrain was once like us.
+The executive chef at Sydney restaurant Longrain was once like us.
 “When I grew up we had a gas camp stove and one pot [to go camping with],” he says.
 “We’d eat baked beans.”
 Pamment still doesn’t mind the odd can, but now he’s also cooking campground curries, laksas, risottos and steak.

 2 tbsp of vegetable oil

 2 pumpkin wedges

 100g red curry paste (ready made is fine)